smart-data-lake/getting-started/presentation/lecture_notes.md

 2. **DAG preparation**: Preconditions are validated.
 This includes testing Connections and DataObject structures that must exists.
 3. **DAG init**: Creates and validates the whole lineage of Actions according to the DAG.
 For Spark Actions this involves the validation of the DataFrame lineage.
 4. **DAG exec**:  Data is effectively transferred in this phase (and only in this phase!).
 This phase is not processed in dry-run mode.

-* early validation: in init even custom transformation are checked, e.g. identifying mistakes in column names
+* early validation: in the init phase, even custom transformation are checked, e.g. identifying mistakes in column names
 * [Docu: execution phases](https://smartdatalake.ch/docs/reference/executionPhases)

-Let's run SDLB_part2 template from IntelliJ. `--partition-values=estdepartureairport=LSZB,EDDF` with debug break point While it runs inspect the command
+Let's run `03_SDLB_part2` template from IntelliJ. `--partition-values=estdepartureairport=LSZB,EDDF` with debug break point.
+While it runs inspect the run configuration.
+Different ways of selecting feeds can be listed by starting SDLB with `--help`:

-Notice that we use `StandardizeColNamesTransformer` in Action `download-deduplicate-departures`.
+Notice in *departure.conf*, we use `StandardizeColNamesTransformer` in Action `download-deduplicate-departures`.
-You can see it's effect by comparing the contents of `stg_departures` and `int_departures`.
+You can see its effect by comparing the contents of `stg_departures` and `int_departures`.

-**Explain Feeds**
-**start application with `--help`: **

 ### DAG
+>Task: See DAG in output

 * (Directed acyclic graph)
-> show DAG in output
 * automatically created using the specifications in the SDLB config.
 * can fork and join
 * no recursion